-I am a PhD student in philosophy at the University of Tennessee, Knoxville.
-I am also pursuing my graduate certificate in global studies.
+I am a PhD candidate in philosophy at the University of Tennessee, Knoxville.
+I also pursued my graduate certificate in global studies.
 Prior to UTK, I obtained my bachelor’s degree in human resources management from Beijing Normal University, China, studied economics as my double major at Peking University, China, studied psychology when I was an exchange student at Maynooth University, Ireland, obtained my master’s degree in human rights from the University of Sydney, Australia, and my second master’s degree in philosophy from Eastern Michigan University.

 I am interested in both Chinese philosophy and Western philosophy.
 I continue my learning of Chinese philosophy on my own.
 I have attended a weekly online seminar in the Book of Change Yijing 易经 for two years by Sinological Development Charitable Foundation.
 I joined its 8th Greater China Summer Program in Chinese Studies at Chinese University of Hong Kong during summer 2023.
 I have taken advantage of 四海为学 online platform to explore different Chinese philosophical thoughts.
 In addition, I regularly attend the Chinese philosophy reading group in our department.